Driver Clearance/State ID

 Are you interested in either acquiring a driver’s license or a state ID?

-If the answer is yes, then you need to do DRIVER CLEARANCE!
+If the answer is yes, then you need to do KENTUCKY CLEARANCE!
 All non-citizens (F-1, J-1, and H1B visa holders, refugees, etc.) must apply for clearance prior to obtaining a Kentucky driver’s license or a Kentucky state identification card.
 The application process is handled by the Center for International Education.
 This step is required by the state of Kentucky so that they can verify that you have entered the country legally.

 - Tuesdays: 9 AM-12 PM, Hall of Justice in Richmond (351 W Main, Room 316, Richmond, KY 40475).
 If you choose to go on a Tuesday to Richmond, then you will need to make your CIE appointment (see #2) at least 10 days before you plan to go to Richmond.